There’s been a heated debate concerning Quietrock vs. Double Drywall regarding cost, efficiency, and ease of installation.

 Drywall panels come in six major varieties.
 These include:

-This is the most affordable type of drywall, and a 4 by 8 inches panel will cost you between 12 and 18 dollars.
+This is the most affordable type of drywall, and a 4 by 8 feet panel will cost you between 12 and 18 dollars.

 Blue board is mold and water-resistant drywall.
 It is recommended for bathrooms among other high-humidity areas.

-A Blueboard panel measuring 4 by 8 inches costs between 12 and 15 dollars
+A Blueboard panel measuring 4 by 8 feet costs between 12 and 15 dollars

 Green board comes in the form of drywall layers with a green coating.
 The added coating is designed to make the board moisture resistant.